symfony-cmf/symfony-cmf-docs/tutorials/using-blockbundle-and-contentbundle.rst

     Fatal error: Interface 'Symfony\Cmf\Component\Routing\RouteAwareInterface' not found in /var/www/your-site/vendor/symfony-cmf/content-bundle/Symfony/Cmf/Bundle/ContentBundle/Document/StaticContent.php on line 15

-If you are using ContentBundle, make sure you have also installed the RoutingExtraBundle:
+If you are using ContentBundle, make sure you have also installed the RoutingBundle:

 .. code-block:: javascript

     // composer.json
-    "symfony-cmf/routing-extra-bundle": "dev-master"
+    "symfony-cmf/routing-bundle": "dev-master"

 ...and install: